gofynd/fdk-client-kotlin/documentation/platform/PAYMENT.md

-Use this API to get saved bank details for returned/cancelled order using order id.
+Retrieve bank account information using an open API.

 *Returned Response:*